ryancnelson/kubernetes-scenarios/poc03/step1.md

 ## Task

-This command *should* decrypt "kubeconfig.txt.encrypted.b64" (ask ryan for the secret to decode it):
+This command *should* decrypt "kubeconfig.txt.encrypted.b64" YOU WILL NEED A PASSWORD HERE:

+(ask ryan for the secret to decode it):

 `cat kubeconfig.txt.encrypted.b64  | openssl enc -d -aes256 -base64 > kubeconfig`{{execute HOST1}}

 This command should set you up to use that kubeconfig for the rest of this demo: